![]() |

 Unfortunately, our relief was the sadness of many in those days...

-When we returned to Dazaifu there was in the air the possibility of a strong replica to be occurring soon, which came to happen that night, but contrary to what would be expected I did not feel panic or fear.
+be expected I did not feel panic or fear.
 Not even when we were hit again and again by the various replicas that were felt there!

 Perhaps the main reason was, without doubt, the calm of the people in the situation.
 I remember when we felt the third replica we decided to leave the house (a typical wooden house and therefore resistant to earthquakes) where we were and go and see how things were outside... (it was very close to two in the morning if not later)... during our short walk to the nearest "Konbini" (convenience store) I noticed that some telephone poles were shaken very slightly indicating that another replica would be happening at the time, although we did not feel nothing abnormal wile we walked.